Fair Wages considers halting yearly base pay rises - Ghana News

 The Fair Wages and Salaries Commission has disclosed to Citi Business News plans to halt the yearly review of the base salary of public sector workers on the Single Spine Salary Structure (SSSS).

-According to the CEO of the Commission, Dr. Edward Kwapong, the decision should give value for money and link productivity with pay.
+The CEO of the Commission, Dr. Edward Kwapong, said the decision should give value for money and link productivity with pay.

 Being in existence for about eight years now, the public sector base pay of the Single Spine has been increased by between 10 and 20 percent.